malf2/knights_shortest_path/README.md

 Alternatively, clone this project and execute `Makefile`.
 This will install the dependencies and run tests.
 Open the python file `main.py`.

 ## Assumptions and Decisions
 The Djikstra's algorithm was chosen for being one of the most famous and successful algorithms for finding the  shortest path between two points in a Graph for a single source.
-Another reason is because the Knight's path in a chess board can be constructed as a graph when considering the possible knight moves as the neighbours of the knight's current position.
+Another reason is because the Knight's path in a chess board can be constructed as a graph when considering the possible knight moves as the neighbour nodes of the knight's current position.